-The Entrance Examination for M.A. programme consists of only objective type questions.
+The Entrance Examination for M.A. in Economics consists of only objective type questions.
 The test is designed to examine/ evaluate the candidates' general aptitude (including quantitative ability) and understanding of economics at the bachelor's level.
 The test is of TWO hours duration and consists of 100 multiple choice questions.

-Broad syllabus for M.A.
-Entrance Examination: Microeconomic Theory, Macroeconomic Theory, Trade, Public Finance, Basic Mathematics, Basic Statistics, The Indian Economy and Economic Development.
+The broad syllabus for the entrance test of M.A. in Economics covers graduate level: Microeconomic Theory, Macroeconomic Theory, International Economics, Public Finance, Basic Mathematics, Basic Statistics, Economic Development and Indian Economy.